psyko-gh/overcrawlrr/docs/jobs.md

             - upcoming
             - popular
             - trending
+        # Optional - the maximum number of movies accepted in this job
+        maxRequests: 2
         # Required - the name of the ruleset used to evaluate movies
         ruleset: Ruleset name
 ```